-The Vision Blueprint Recreational Amendment (Amendment 26) to the Snapper Grouper FMP considers actions to evaluate and modify the composition of the recreational aggregate snapper bag limit, recreational aggregate grouper bag limit, and the recreational aggregate for species without a bag limit.
-The amendment would also consider modifying the current recreational prohibition on harvest and possession of shallow water groupers, remove the recreational minimum size limit for deepwater species, modify the recreational minimum size limit for gray triggerfish off east Florida.
+The Vision Blueprint Recreational Amendment (Amendment 26) for the Snapper Grouper FMP considers actions to evaluate and modify the composition of the recreational aggregate snapper bag limit, recreational aggregate grouper bag limit, and the recreational aggregate for species without a bag limit.
+The amendment would also consider modifying the current recreational prohibition on harvest and possession of shallow water groupers, remove the recreational minimum size limit for deep-water species, modify the recreational minimum size limit for black sea bass, and modify the recreational minimum size limit for gray triggerfish off east Florida.

-The Vision Blueprint Commercial Amendment (Amendment 27) to the Snapper Grouper FMP proposes revisions to commercial management measures such as split seasons and trip limits and proposes complementary changes to those proposed for the recreational sector in Vision Blueprint Recreational Amendment (Amendment 26).
+The Vision Blueprint Commercial Amendment (Amendment 27) for the Snapper Grouper FMP proposes revisions to commercial management measures such as split seasons and trip limits and proposes complementary changes to those proposed for the recreational sector in Vision Blueprint Recreational Amendment (Amendment 26).